dyhes/zulip/docs/development/remote.md

 After you have connected to your remote server, you need to install the development environment.

-If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+If the Aloha development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you